samfalberg/samfalberg/README.md

 ### Hi there 👋 I'm Sam

-I have a passion for video games and music, and I love working on project that incorporates the two!
+I have a passion for video games and music, and I love working on projects that incorporate the two!
 Please take a look at some of my projects.

 <!--
 **samfalberg/samfalberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.